-You can enter additional conditions and attributes to this policy if your policies require that other conditions be met.
+Additional conditions and attributes can be added to this policy if your policies require that other conditions be met.

 Comment out any condition you don't need by placing a pound sign (#) before each line.

 The last line should remain unchanged so it can authenticate any user that does not match one of the other conditions.